 2) Identify and Delete Duplicate Records—Using Snowflake ROW NUMBER() function

-Snowflake ROW NUMBER function is an analytic function that assigns a unique sequential number to each row within a specified partition of the result set.
+The Snowflake ROW NUMBER function is an analytic function that assigns a unique sequential number to each row within a specified partition of the result set.
 Using this function, you can assign row numbers to records and then filter for rows with a row number of 1, effectively removing duplicates.
-This method is useful when you want to eliminate duplicates based on specific column combinations.
+This method is particularly useful when you want to eliminate duplicates based on specific column combinations, keeping only one instance.

 Now, let's write a query utilizes the Snowflake ROW NUMBER()